ros2/ros2_documentation/source/Contributing-To-ROS.rst

 **Ready to contribute?**

 * Follow a tutorial, how-to guide, or other documentation.
-  If you spot something inaccurate or unclear provide your feedback.
+  If you spot something inaccurate or unclear, provide your feedback.

   More information is in <Placeholder link to new "Reporting an issue" article>